protitude/module_login_security/README.txt

 Ongoing attack detection
 ------------------------
 System will detect if a password guessing or bruteforce attack is being performed against the Drupal login form.
-Using a threshold value, you instruct the module to alert (using a watchdog message, and optionally send an email) the admin user when the number of invalid login attempts reaches the threshold value.
+Using a threshold value, you may instruct the module to alert (using a watchdog message, and optionally send an email) the admin user when the number of invalid login attempts reaches the threshold value.

 Soft Protections
 ----------------